The need for a faster diagnoses

 Associate Professor Joanne Macdonald, firstname.lastname@example.org, +61 7 5456 5944

 How you can support this historical innovation in disease research

 There are several steps required before this research can be readily available to veterinarians to use in the field.
-This is where Dr Macdonald’s research team need your help.
+This is where Associate Professor Macdonald’s research team need your help.
 We would like to see this rapid assay in field trials next year and widely distributed throughout Australia by 2020.

 It takes funding from all sources – especially from philanthropic individuals who recognise the value of this innovation.